Child & Teen Anxiety Therapy in Centennial, CO

 Helping Anxious, High-Achieving, and Overwhelmed Kids Feel More in Control

 Many anxious kids work incredibly hard to hold it together during the day.
 By the time they get home, their nervous system is exhausted, and everything spills out.
-As a parent, it can be confusing and exhausting to try to help when you’re not sure what’s really driving the behavior.

 This includes kids who: